vmware-samples/packer-examples-for-vsphere/README.md

     > **Hint**: You can discover the _[VirtualMachineGuestOsIdentifier][vsphere-guestosid]_ using the [vSphere 7.0 API Reference][vsphere-api] documentation.

-## Step 4 - Configurations and Scripts
+## Step 4 - Modify the Configurations and Scripts

-Update the configuration and scripts files, as needed, for the Linux distributions and Microsoft Windows.
+Modify the configuration and scripts files, as needed, for the Linux distributions and Microsoft Windows.

 **Linux Distribution Kickstart and Scripts**